Frijol/climate-change/GLOSSARY.md

 ## NERC
 North American Electric Reliability Corporation, a nonprofit international regulatory agency (NERC.com)

+## net surplus
+also called producer's profit, an economics term for the ability of a producer to sell a product for more than the opportunity cost

 ## New Pangaea
 A term used to refer to the ecological globalization/homogenization of the world through the spreading of non-native species via human activities